Find out how we can help you adapt your site or app to the regulations

 What is a cookie?

-Consent pursuant to the GDPR and the LGPD
+Consent according to GDPR and LGPD

-What is meant by free, specific and informed consent?
+What is free, specific and informed consent?

 Do I have to comply with the LGPD even if my organization is not based in Brazil?